ibm-cloud-docs/vpc/file_storage_vpc_create.md

 # Creating file shares and mount targets
 {: #file-storage-create}

+Create [file shares](/docs/vpc?topic=vpc-file-storage-vpc-about) and [mount targets](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets) with custom capacity, performance, and encryption at [rest](/docs/vpc?topic=vpc-vpc-encryption-about) and [in transit](/docs/vpc?topic=vpc-file-storage-vpc-eit).
+{: shortdesc}

-Create [zonal and regional file shares](/docs/vpc?topic=vpc-file-storage-vpc-about) and [mount targets](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-share-mount-targets) in the console, CLI, API, or Terraform.
+You can create zonal and regional file shares in the console, CLI, API, or Terraform.
 You can select their data availability, location, custom capacity, and performance level.
-You can assign the file share and mount target to a [security group](/docs/vpc?topic=vpc-using-security-groups), apply tags, and enable customer-managed encryption at [rest](/docs/vpc?topic=vpc-vpc-encryption-about) and [in-transit](/docs/vpc?topic=vpc-file-storage-vpc-eit).
+You can assign the file share and mount target to a [security group](/docs/vpc?topic=vpc-using-security-groups), apply tags for ease of management and backup support.
-{: shortdesc}

 [Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).